What is IT Maintenance, and why is it important? | Microbyte

 Why do you need IT maintenance?

 IT maintenance also safeguards against cyber threats, ensuring your systems receive regular updates and are protected against emerging risks.
-Keeping your software and hardware up-to-date improves efficiency and extends your computer equipment’s lifespan.
+Keeping your software and hardware up-to-date improves efficiency and extends your computer maintenance lifespan.

 Outsourcing maintenance and support services to professionals ensures your systems align with your business goals and continue running efficiently.
 In short, effective maintenance helps keep your business productive and secure every day.